Policy pursuant to Article 13 of Regulation (EU) 2016/679 of the European Parliament and Council

 I) Personalize the content of commercial communication and offer only dedicated products and offers, in line with the tastes and preferences expressed, as well as a better flight experience.

-In consideration of the choice to use the services provided by the website, the legal basis on which the processing of your personal data is based may be that:
+In consideration of the choice to use the services provided by the website and by the App, the legal basis on which the processing of your personal data is based may be that:

 The data provided is necessary to make reservations and purchase one or more airline tickets;

 - The data provided is necessary to be able to perform the air transport contract;

 - The processing of personal data is necessary to comply with legal obligations foreseen in the aeronautical field, applicable on an individual basis, depending on the destination;